“How do I know this place is safe?”

 There’s a $9.10 application fee to submit prints to Gemalto Cogent.
 As a taker of prints, we get a small portion of that back for our services.
 But our intention was never to make money on fingerprinting.
 Having another human services center in our community working as part of the background check system helps our whole community.

 And it certainly helps the vulnerable adults that need and deserve the best care.

-Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides chemical dependency recovery and community-based corrections programs to hundreds of men and women annually.
+Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides treatment for substance use disorder as well as community-based corrections programs to hundreds of men and women annually.
 This column originally ran in the March 12 edition of the Duluth Budgeteer News.
 Look for future columns every month in the Budgeteer.